 As for the advanced packages, pricing is tier/service-based for both tools.

 Slack’s Standard plan is $6.67 per user per month and includes features like screen sharing, unlimited app integration, and guest access.
-The Plus plan is $12.50 per user per month and adds a lot more support and options for internal integration with other business software.
+The Plus plan is $12.50 per user per month and adds a lot more support and options for internal integration with other business software and collaboration platforms.

 Teams allows you to upgrade to more storage as part of the $5 per month Office 365 Business Essentials plan, which also includes access to other Office 365 products.